ryan-thomas32/megr2157-portfolio/docs/assignments/A04/index.md

 For this section, instead of including the lists of knowns and unknowns I did on paper, I experimented with making tables in GitHub to organize the data better, since I know my handwriting isn't the best.
 It's hard to understand on paper; this took time at first.
 Still, you get the hang of it.
 It was pretty simple to do.
 I listed all the material property values for the material I chose, which was ABS plastic.
 Then I listed the knowns and unknowns, including the quantity symbol and value, and for the knowns, I listed the source where it was given.

 ### Feature 1
-For my hand calculations for feature one, I made a single assumption.
-The first was that the force is applied at the very tip of the shaft, which affects my calculations because I have to adjust the moment equation by multiplying it by the shaft length.
-I then started drafting up a design for my feature one.
-I assumed that one end was rigid.
-I made sure to list all of my knowns and unknowns.
-Then I solved symbolically and numerically for thickness, and then determined the stress and deflection.
+For my hand calculations for feature one, I made a few assumptions.
+First, I assumed the force is applied at the tip of the shaft, so I adjusted the moment equation by multiplying it by the shaft length.
+I then drafted a design for feature one and assumed that one end was rigid.
+Lastly, SolidWorks listed no yield strength for ABS plastic, so I used tensile strength for my calculation.
+I listed all my knowns and unknowns, then solved symbolically and numerically for thickness and determined the stress and deflection.

 #### Material Properties (ABS)